brouberol/blog/content/essential-tools-p5-shell-productivity.md

 ### Renaming multiple directories

-We could use a `for` loop, pathname expansion and a command expansion to rename all directories contained in the bcurrent directory to their uppercase equivalent.
+We could use a `for` loop, pathname expansion and a command expansion to rename all directories contained in the current directory to their uppercase equivalent.

 ``` extbash